haiwen/seafile-admin-docs/manual/setup/cluster_deploy_with_docker.md

 The Seafile cluster solution employs a 3-tier architecture:

 * Load balancer tier: Distribute incoming traffic to Seafile servers.
-HA can be achieved by deploying multiple load balancer instances.
+HA (high availability) can be achieved by deploying multiple load balancer instances.
 * Seafile server cluster: a cluster of Seafile server instances.
 If one instance fails, the load balancer will stop handing traffic to it.
 So HA is achieved.
 * Backend storage: Distributed storage cluster, e.g.  S3, Openstack Swift or Ceph.